 Expertise and rankings

-The following physicians are board certified in interventional pulmonology by the American Association for Bronchology and Interventional Pulmonology:
+Mayo Clinic expertise in performing bronchoscopy is unparalleled.
+A specialty group of Mayo Clinic physicians are board certified in interventional pulmonology by the American Association for Bronchology and Interventional Pulmonology.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below: